rokanas/dentago/CONTRIBUTING.md

 - Each issue must have the appropriate **labels** attached, such as *'feature'* for a new feature or *'bug'* for a bug in the code.
 - **Sprint information** label (e.g. *'Sprint:2'*) should almost always be provided;
   - the **exceptions** being bug fixes or updates to the documentation, in which case such a label can be omitted.
-- An appropriate **due date** should be added to the issue with respect to the sprint's deadline.
+- An appropriate **due date** should be added to the issue with respect to the Sprint's deadline.
 - When creating an issue that corresponds to a **feature request**, it is important to adhere to the provided **issue template**:
   - The issue description should include a **user story** or **SRS-format** requirement description.
     - This shall correlate with, and link to, the corresponding requirement listed in the project's `wiki` section. <!-- TODO: add link -->